Interference dynamics of matter-waves of SU($N$) fermions: Discussions and Conclusions

-Generalizing the results in~\cite{pecci2021phase} to $N$-component fermions, we note that, by monitoring the number of dislocations at weak interactions (repulsive or attractive), we gain knowledge on $N_p/N$.
-On the other hand, the number and the configuration of the dislocations in the intereference fringes changes with the flux with the same periodicty displayed by the persistent current.
+We note that, by monitoring the number of dislocations at weak interactions (repulsive or attractive), we can gain knowledge on $N_p/N$ --Figs.~\ref{fig:interU0} and~\ref{fig:sunint} - this feature provides the generalization of \cite{pecci2021phase} to $N$-component fermions.
+Going to the strongly interacting regimes, the number and configuration of the dislocations changes, reflecting the persistent current fractionalization --Figs.~\ref{fig:6intb} and~\ref{fig:4int}.
 To be specific, there are $\lceil \frac{N_{p}}{2}\rceil + 1$ interference patterns with various dislocation numbers and orientation.
-This feature implies that, for repulsive interaction, we can access the number of particles $N_p$; for attractive interaction we can access on the number of components.
-Therefore, by following the above protocol, we can access both $N_p$ and $N$ separately (see ~\cite{zhao2021heuristic} for characterization of SU($N$) systems through neural networks).
+This feature implies that, for repulsive interactions, we can access the number of particles $N_p$; for attractive interaction we can access on the number of components $N$ (see~\cite{zhao2021heuristic} for characterization of SU($N$) systems through neural networks).

 In summary, we have shown how one can characterize SU($N$) correlated matter-wave through homodyne and self-heterodyne interference patterns.
-We believe that our findings are well within the current state-of-the-art of the field and can be experimentally realized.
-The experimental analysis could be carried out through the quantum gas microscopy~\cite{bakr2009micro,mitra2017quantum,bloch2017quantum,selim2018spin}.
+We believe that our findings are well within the current state-of-the-art of the field and can be experimentally traced.
+For the repulsive case, the experimental analysis could be carried out through the quantum gas microscopy~\cite{bakr2009micro,mitra2017quantum,bloch2017quantum,selim2018spin}.